AvolitesLtd/TitanManual/prismdocs/prism/settings/settings-general.md

 ![Settings General](/prismdocs/images/prism-settings-general.png)

 There are four sections:
-- **Application** - These options will give control over the application UI.
+- **Application** - These options will give control over the application UI
 - **Graphics** - These options will give control over the application graphics.
 - **Audio** - These options will give control over the application audio.
 - **Cache** - These options will give control over the application caching system.